tsprograms/quickscript/spec.md

   * 30: The `*`, `/`, and `%` operators
   * 40: The `+` and `-` operators
   * 60: The default operator precedence
+  * 70: The function call precedence (includes `,` operator) - function calls are formed with any two non-whitespace tokens separated by only whitespace.
+More function arguments can be passed by separating them with `,`s (commas).
+See the function call spec.
   * 80: The `==`, `!=`, `===`, `!==`, `>`, `<`, `>=`, and `<=` operators
   * 90: The `|` and `&` operators
   * 100: The `=` operator (special left-side parsing; see its spec)
   * 100: The `+=`, `-=`, `*=`, `/=`, `%=`, `->=`, `^=`, `|=`, and `&=` (see above)
  Note that operators with lower precedence numbers are parsed first.
 Also, infix operators are parsed after prefix operators, which in turn are parsed after outfix operators.

+#### Parsing Rules
+When parsing QuickScript, the first thing that should be done is the removal of comments from the code.
+Note that comments are ignored if in string literals, so make sure to account for this.

+The next step is to parse all literals.

+The third step is to parse all operators.
+Outfix, then prefix, and finally infix operators should be parsed (infix in order of lowest to highest precedence number; see above).

+Once these three steps are complete, a tree of code should be formed.
+Note that any tokens that are not comments, literals, or operators are identifiers - they refer to a stored value.